-- A. An administrator responsible for a school program ("responsible administrator") may consider recommendation of expulsion of a student in grades three to twelve, inclusive, in a case where the responsible administrator has reason to believe the student has engaged in conduct described at Sections II.A. or II.B., above. - B. A responsible administrator must recommend expulsion proceedings in all cases against any student in grades kindergarten to twelve, inclusive, whom the District Administration has reason to believe: - was in possession on school grounds, on school transportation, or at a school-sponsored activity of a deadly weapon, dangerous instrument, martial arts weapon, or firearm as defined in 18 U.S.C. § 921 as amended from time to time; or - 2. off school grounds, possessed a firearm as defined in 18 U.S.C. § 921, in violation of Conn.
-Gen. Stat. § 29-35, or possessed and used a firearm as defined in 18 U.S.C. § 921, a deadly weapon, a dangerous instrument or a martial arts weapon in the commission of a crime under chapter 952 of the Connecticut General Statutes; or
+A. A principal may consider recommendation of expulsion of a student in grades three to twelve, inclusive, in a case where the principal has reason to believe the student has engaged in conduct described at Sections II.A. or II.B., above.

-3. was engaged on or off school grounds or school transportation in offering for sale or distribution a controlled substance (as defined in Conn.
+- B. A principal must recommend expulsion proceedings in all cases against any student in grades kindergarten to twelve, inclusive, whom the Administration has reason to believe: - 1. was in possession on school grounds on school transportation, or at a school-sponsored activity of a deadly weapon, dangerous instrument, martial arts weapon, or firearm as defined in 18 U.S.C. § 921 as amended from time to time; or - 2. off school grounds, possessed a firearm as defined in 18 U.S.C. § 921, in violation of Conn.
+Gen. Stat. § 29-35, or possessed and used a firearm as defined in 18 U.S.C. § 921, a deadly weapon, a dangerous instrument or a martial arts weapon in the commission of a crime under chapter 952 of the Connecticut General Statutes; or - 3. was engaged on or off school grounds, on school transportation in offering for sale or distribution a controlled substance (as defined in Conn.
 Gen. Stat. § 21a-240(9)), whose manufacturing, distribution, sale, prescription, dispensing, transporting, or possessing with intent to sell or dispense, offering or administering is subject to criminal penalties under Conn.
 Gen. Stat. §§21a-277 and 21a-278.
-Sale or distribution of less than one (1) kilogram of cannabis is not subject to mandatory expulsion.